pnmlinux/md2roff/README.md

 ## Status

-It is in very ealry stage but it does the job.
+Alpha but it does the job.

 ## Install